seven5/seven5.github.io/tutorial.md

 that allows you to debug in the browser at the go level.

 If you look at the developer console (see figure above) at the right of the "hello, world" you'll see "signup.go:56" in italics.
+The line number may be slightly different in your version.
 You can click on it and go to the line in the source code.
 Seven5 knows how to interpret the request to show you the source code based on your GOPATH (set in the enable script).
+You may find it interesting to look at the log messages generated by fresno when you click on a link like this.

 If you look at the source code, you'll notice a couple of differences that are related to coding in a browser: